 - Spinal fluid test (lumbar puncture)

-When headaches are difficult to treat or require additional expertise, your doctor may refer you to a specialist, like a neurologist.
+When headaches are difficult to treat or require additional expertise, your doctor may refer you to a neurologist.

 How K Health Can Help